 Often the best advice you can get is from fellow students.
 That is why the University runs a student mentor scheme, to provide peer advice and support on a range of subjects.
-Student mentors are usually Masters students in the School who have studied ID as single or joint honours undergraduate students.
+Student mentors are usually postgraduate students in the School.
 Within the school, our student mentors offer workshops, events and drop-in sessions on a variety of subjects, such as essay writing and revision techniques.